 What’s a Royal Commission?

-On 1 February 2019, Commissioner Kenneth Hayne AC QC, a former Justice of the High Court of Australia, presented his report to the Governor-General and the Treasurer.
-The report made 76 recommendations for changes to the way in which various financial services are delivered, managed and regulated.
+In 2019, Commissioner Kenneth Hayne AC QC, a former Justice of the High Court of Australia, presented his report to the Governor-General and the Treasurer.
+The report made 76 recommendations for changes to delivery, management, and regulation of financial services.

 The presentation of the report to the Assistant Treasurer is now immortalised on various websites as an incredibly awkward meeting (which is worth the 30 seconds to watch).

-For those of you who have come in late, or are reading this from overseas, in December 2017 the Australian Commonwealth Government agreed to establish a Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
+For those of you reading this from overseas, in December 2017 the Australian Commonwealth Government established a Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.

 A Royal Commission is something of an unusual beast.
-It is, in effect, an extension of the executive, tasked with making inquiry into an issue within the terms of reference it’s given.
+It is, in effect, an extension of the executive.
+It inquires into an issue within the terms of reference the executive gives it.
 Since the establishment of the Commonwealth in 1901, Royal Commissions have been appointed to inquire into issues as narrow as an individual proposal for legislation or event, or as broad as national economic conditions or, as in the most recent example, the management of an entire industry.

-The Commission is ‘Royal’ by virtue of its establishment by Letters Patent issued by the Governor-General on behalf of the Crown.
+The Commission is ‘Royal’ by virtue of its establishment by Letters Patent the Governor-General issues on behalf of the Crown.
 A Royal Commission can compel witnesses, and the production of evidence backed up by criminal offences.

 The Good: Lawyers as ‘good guys’ and a masterclass in witness examination